-Even with exercise I struggle with the continual routine of it-can't check it off the list for good and move on.
+Even with exercise I struggle with the continual routine of it, I can't check it off the list for good and move on.
 It has to keep happening!
 And I carry on with the routine even when I find it painfully boring.

-This brings me to the not drinking me.
-The blogging me about the not drinking me.
+This brings me to the non drinking me.
+The blogging me about the non drinking me.
 Three months is a long time to dabble in this.
 It is sticking, but I'm weary about my commitment levels in both blogging and sobriety.
 Ho hum, I've stopped drinking, isn't everyone in the blogosphere tiring of my aches and pains?
-I guess you could look away, and that thought makes me sad too-to be left alone again with my thoughts, my demons, my addiction.
+I guess you could look away, and that thought makes me sad too; to be left alone again with my thoughts, my demons, my addiction.

 I'm in a bored, blah, meh state.
 Nothing much feels pressing, stirring, exciting.
 I'm irritable.
-Wanting an exciting escape from my routine life, the day after I talk about discipline and integrity...but I'm not deleting this post and starting over.
+Wanting an exciting escape from my routine life, which is ironically the day after I talk about discipline and integrity...but I'm not deleting this post and starting over.

 I'm fucking ridiculous.
 And so is auto correct-why does fucking autocorrect to ducking?
 Who is pretending that fucking isn't a word that is frequently used?

 Back to me being ridiculous.
-Maybe I shouldn't blog at 7am when I'm hungry, wanting more coffee and going through sugar withdrawals.
+Maybe I shouldn't blog at 7am on my way to work when I'm hungry, wanting more coffee and going through sugar withdrawals.
 That could taint anyone's outlook and make them crave something more glorious than sobriety and cutting out sugar..

 Tuesday.
 Let's do this!
 (Internal mock cheerleader voice)

 I think I've gotten past the phase where I feel like my own hero for quitting the booze.
 I quit something that was bad for me.
 I continue to show discipline and resourcefulness to stay sober.
-It's positive, yes, but Its time to stop rewarding myself with substitute sweet treats or other things.
-The rewards from not drinking come naturally from the act of not drinking, I don't need to double up the reward system with unhealthy snacking.
+It's positive, yes, but it is time to stop rewarding myself with substitute sweet treats or other things.
+The rewards from not drinking come naturally from the act of not drinking.
+I don't need to double up the reward system with unhealthy snacking.

 Vanity: I used to drink a lot and then eat bad food that night and the next day AND skip the gym.
 I haven't done that for 100 days.
 Why haven't I lost weight, damn it?
-I think it is the substitute sweet rewards that I would never allow myself when I was drinking-I had discipline in areas outside of my drinking.
-You know, to balance out the extreme undisciplined drinking.
+I think it is the substitute sweet rewards that I would never allow myself when I was drinking.
+I had discipline in areas outside of my drinking.
+You know, to balance out the extreme undisciplined drinking habits.